-13.19 Where a supplier or contractor requires payment prior to the despatch of goods or the provision of services, an official order signed by a duly authorised officer and clearly marked that payment is to be made before receipt of the goods or services must be completed.
-A pro forma invoice or supplier's order form detailing fully the goods/service to be obtained must be approved by an officer authorised to certify invoices and retained as a record of the payment made.
+- 13.19 Where a supplier or contractor requires payment prior to the despatch of goods or the provision of services for a new service, an official order signed by a duly authorised officer and clearly marked that payment is to be made before receipt of the goods or services must be completed.
+A pro forma invoice or supplier/2s order form detailing fully the goods/service to be obtained must be approved by an officer authorised to certify invoices and retained as a record of the payment made. - 13.20 Where a supplier or contractor of a supply/ works has already been agreed under a tender/ contract process, then a payment can only be agreed following the submission of a mod.gov report setting out the rationale for agreeing the payment.